Barrel Cactus Root Rot: Treating the Hidden Cause of Sudden Collapse

 Trim all rotted roots with sterile pruning shears (not scissors — the thick desert roots need pruners).
 If the rot has reached the caudex (base of the cactus body), see the mushy-base guide for more aggressive treatment.

 Allow the root system to air-dry for 24–48 hours in a warm, bright spot.
 Dust cut areas with powdered sulfur.
 Then repot in fresh, completely dry mineral cactus mix.
-Do not water for 4–6 weeks.
+Wait roughly four to six weeks before offering any water at all.

 After the no-water period, provide one light watering and then resume the monthly summer watering schedule (zero in winter).